OR Excel Function (Table of Contents)

 - The maximum number of conditions or arguments can be 255 which applied at the same time in OR function.

 - The OR Function will give a result as #VALUE if there is no logic found in the formula or arguments.

 - The text values or empty cells supplied as arguments, then ignored.

-This has been a guide to OR Function.
-Here we discuss the OR Formula and how to use OR Function along with practical examples and downloadable excel templates.
+This has been a guide to OR in Excel.
+Here we discuss the OR Formula and how to use OR Function in Excel along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –